All Episodes

 And my dad, back in the 60s, he bought a hunting camp up on the side of a mountain in Shrewsbury.

-and he moved us from the trailer park to that hunting camp.
+And he moved us from the trailer park to that hunting camp.

-It's in the song Country Boy.
+It's in the song Country Board.

-My dad picked the place up for 1500 bucks back in 1964.
+My dad picked the place up for $1,500 back in 1964.

 And he moved us into that hunting camp.